Employer of Record

 Termination, Severance Pay and Notice Period

-In Bangladesh, employment termination is governed by the Labor Act of 2006, which outlines the rights and responsibilities of both employers and employees during the termination process.
+In Bangladesh, employment termination is governed by the Labour Act, which outlines the rights and responsibilities of both employers and employees during the termination process.

 Termination by Employers